Making Tax Digital for Income Tax penalties: HMRC’s new systems explained

 The points threshold for the penalty varies depending on how frequently the individual or business is required to make submissions to HMRC.

-- Monthly: Five points are required for the penalty to be applied.
+- Monthly: Five points are required for the financial penalty to be applied.

 - Quarterly: Four points are required.
-Notably, this includes both VAT quarterly submissions and quarterly updates for MTD for Income Tax.
+This includes quarterly updates for MTD for Income Tax.

 - Annual: Two points are required.

-Points are intended to encourage compliance with submission dates, though, and so HMRC won’t apply two or more points for failures occurring in the same month (or potentially within the same quarter, with MTD for Income Tax).
+Points are intended to encourage compliance with submission dates, though, and so HMRC won’t apply two or more points for failures occurring at the same submission requirement.

 Do MTD penalty points expire?